-The computational argument for the existence of god explores the idea that non-material entities, like god, consciousness, mind, emotions, and the soul that emerges only from physical processes, cannot exist independently in the ethereal realm without the corporeal body.
+The Computational Argument for the existence of god explores the idea that non-material entities, like god, consciousness, mind, emotions, and the soul that emerges only from physical processes, cannot exist independently in the ethereal realm without the corporeal body.

-The Binding Problem, according to Joey Lawsin, who formulated this computational argument of god and the Easy Solution of Consciousness, when examined through the lens of classical and modern physics while utilizing the foundational principles of Newtonian mechanics, particularly Newton’s Second Law, provide irrefutable evidence that god, consciousness, soul and all other related interims aforementioned will never manifest in both material and immaterial worlds.
+The Binding Problem, according to Joey Lawsin, who formulated this computational argument of god and the Easy Solution of Consciousness, when examined through the lens of classical and modern physics while utilizing the foundational principles of Newtonian mechanics, particularly Newton’s Second Law, provide irrefutable evidence that god, consciousness, soul and all other related interims will never manifest in both material and immaterial worlds.

 Lawsin's argument hinges on the application of Newton's Second Law, which states that force is equal to mass times acceleration (F = ma).
 He posits that if god, the soul or consciousness were non-material and had no mass, it would not experience force or acceleration, and thus could not exist independently of the physical body.
 Thus, when the mass is equal to zero (m=0), then the Force F will be zero as well.
 Without force there will be no motion.